— New stock added —

 Subsequent issues featured St David's Church (15 August 1974, red and black), St Illtud's Church (21 June 1976, yellow and green), Caldey Abbey (January 1980, gold and black, marking the 1979 golden jubilee of the monks' arrival on Caldey), and the Abbey Church (1982, blue and black).
 All were denominated "2 dabs".

-In 2001, a new red and black stamp depicting Caldey Lighthouse was produced (again with a 2 dabs denomination), with a 17-year wait before the 2018 “Island Wildlife” issue.
+In 2001, a new red and black stamp depicting Caldey Lighthouse was produced (again with a 2 dabs denomination).

 You can read more about the postal history of Caldey Island - and see pictures of all the previous issues - in our blog post here.